In Short

 - wet, oily or icy external traffic and ground surfaces (5%);

-- external buildings and other structures (5%);
+- external buildings and other structures (5%); and

 - wet, oily or icy internal traffic and ground surfaces (5%).

-4. Consult with your employees
+4. Consult with Your Employees

 - the design and layout of work areas;